fum-cs/a4ds/_sources/hws/Graphs-Representation-using-PCA.md

 community structure in graphs by operating directly on the **adjacency matrix**.

-You will work with a fixed graph that has a known community structure and analyze how PCA embeds the nodes into a low-dimensional space.
+You will work with a fixed graph that has a known community structure and analyze how PCA maps high-dimensional connectivity patterns into a low-dimensional space.

 ---